-This little park in the North end of Cherry Valley is a great example of the county parks many people do not even know exist.
-It has camping, hiking, fishing and even ample picnic ground,but I had never even heard of it.
+This little park at the north end of Cherry Valley is a great example of the county parks many people don’t even know exist.
+It has camping, hiking, fishing, and ample picnic ground, but I had never heard of it.
 I set out to explore it in my attempt to uncover the awesome places right in my backyard.
+Here is all the information.

 Details

-When we entered the park and paid our fees on a Spring Sunday morning, I anticipated there to be a lot of people using the space but found almost no one.
-I drove up to the day use area first to see what was there and was shocked to see only one other car and no children on the playground, you would expect areas like this to have more use especially on a nice weekend.
-Here is what they had to offer though.
+When we entered the park and paid our fees on a spring Sunday morning, I anticipated there to be a lot of people using the space but found almost no one.
+I drove up to the day-use area first to see what was there and was shocked to find only one other car and no children on the playground.
+You would expect areas like this to have more use, especially on a nice weekend.
+Here is what the park had to offer though.

 Fishing

-There is a small but nice lake for fishing.
-There were a couple of people there enjoying it and it was a nice place to relax without a lot of people.
-No one I talked to had any luck so far that day but I was told they were fishing for trout.
+Right in the middle, there is a small but nice lake for fishing.
+There were a couple of people there enjoying it, and it was a good place to relax without a lot of people.
+No one I talked to had any luck so far that day, but I was told they were fishing for trout.

 Picnic Areas

-This is the main area of the day use part of the park was for picnics.
+The main area for day use at the park was the picnic area.
 There is a massive grass area with lots of picnic tables and space.
-It was a nice area with lots of shade trees and a restroom.
+It was a nice spot with lots of shade trees and a restroom.
 I imagine it being a great place to gather the family and spend some time outside.

 Playground